emarsden/dash-mpd-cli/README.md

 $ cargo build --release --target x86_64-unknown-linux-musl
 ```

-Static musl-libc builds don't work with OpenSSL, which is why we disable default features on the
+Static musl-libc builds don’t work with OpenSSL, which is why we disable default features on the
 reqwest crate and build it with rustls-tls support.